 Have you experienced a sudden windfall?
 If so, you’ll likely deal with financial and emotional changes as you adjust to your new wealth.
-Here are five tips to think about after coming into a large sum of money:
+Here are 5 wealth tips to think about after coming into a large sum of money:

 How to Manage Sudden Wealth